AIMS AND SCOPE

 Open access publishing provides immediate, worldwide, barrier-free access to the full-text of all published articles.
 Open access allows all interested readers to view, download, and print any article without a subscription, enabling far greater distribution of an author’s work.

 ABSRJ is an open access journal.
-Publishing an article in ABSRJ requires Article Processing Charges that will be billed to the submitting author following the acceptance of an article for publication.
+Publishing an article in ABSRJ requires Article Processing Charges of 890 EUR that will be billed to the submitting author following the acceptance of an article for publication.
 Apart from these Article Process Charges, there are no submission charges, page charges, or color charges.
-The fees to be paid following the acceptance of an article are indicated in the table below.

-Article Processing Charges can be paid also via Bank Wire Transfer
+Article Processing Charges can be paid via Bank Wire Transfer

 Bank: Unicredit banka Slovenije d.d., Šmartinska 140, 1000 Ljubljana